je-nunez/apache_drill/README.md

 Drill also offers detailed performance metrics to these network monitoring systems and also to trending systems, through its `/status/metrics` RESTful entry.
 For example, just a short section of its metrics report (consult [https://drill.apache.org/docs/rest-api/#metrics](https://drill.apache.org/docs/rest-api/#metrics) for more details):

-      # acting as a network monitoring and/or trending system for performance metrics
+      # the request by a network monitoring and/or trending system
+      # for performance metrics might be similar to:

       curl http://localhost:8047/status/metrics